zkpstandard/wg-plonkish/src/example.md

 \end{cases}
 $$

-2. the sums are valid
+2. The sums are valid

 $$
 \begin{cases}